richb-hanover/OpenWrtScripts/README.md

 Presto!
 Your tunnel is up!
 Your computer should get a global IPv6 address, and should be able to communicate directly with IPv6 devices on the Internet.
 To test it, try: `ping6 ivp6.google.com`

----
-## openwrtstats.sh

-This script collects a number of useful configuration settings and dynamic values for aid in diagnosing problems with OpenWrt.
-If you report a problem, it would be helpful to include the output of this script.

-By default, it collects information about the first 2.4GHz radio/interface, and writes the collected data to `/tmp/openstats_output.txt`